astares-professional/astares-website-blog/content/posts/2025/01/2025-01-15-docker-mongo.md

 ```
 and you will also notice that the size of the image is around half the size of a recent one.

-## Solution 2: Enable AVE for the VM
+## Solution 2: Enable AVX for the VM

-The other option is to enable AVE for the specific virtual machine in VirtualBox.
+The other option is to enable AVX for the specific virtual machine in VirtualBox.
 This can be done using the following command:

 ```